Alex-Diez/Rust-TDD-Katas/README.md

 # TDD katas

-Here I have diffrenet tdd katas written with [Rust](https://www.rust-lang.org/) One day I realize that I can learn how to write difficult programs or modules just rewriting it every day for half an hour.
+Here I have differenet tdd katas written with [Rust](https://www.rust-lang.org/) One day I realize that I can learn how to write difficult programs or modules just rewriting it every day for half an hour.